OBLVIION/lively-audio-visualizer-background-reaction_custom-settings/README.md

 - Thats it, play around with the settings on lively!

 Good day!
-Hope you're all doing great, and enjoy your life!
+Hope you're all doing great.
+Enjoy your life!
 ----------------------------------------------------------------

 ## Original README (@elias123tre)